Zuricho/Free_Hand_Sketch/README.md

 ### Dataset

 Dataset has 25 classifications, each image is classified into 1 of the 25 classifications.
 Each pixel image is 28*28 large unless have specific setting.
+We transformed the dataset from svg information to png images by written script `data_transformation.py`.
+Due to the huge amount of data to be transformed, I used SJTU Siyuan HPC cluster for task parallelization.

+After transformation, we have a dataset with 25 classifications, each class have a training set, a test set and a validation set.
+Each class's training set has 70,000 28\*28 images, test set has 2,500 28\*28 images and validation set has 2,500 28*28 images.

 ### Training setting

+## Results